alonitac/DevOpsBootcampUPES/tutorials/18_aws_ec2_ebs.md

    The following example output shows that the file system size of `/dev/nvme1n1` is the same as the data volume size\.
    ![\[Display of file systems showing data volume file system size has been increased.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/file-system-extended-disk-space.png)

-## spot check

-how much does it cost for month?
+Calculate how much does it cost for month?

 ## Create and mount EBS volume to your EC2 instance